 Most gardeners have at least one dark or shady spot in their garden.
 Shade can be difficult for plants as it creates a cool environment and is often coupled with extremes of dry or very damp soil.
-However, there are plenty of shade loving flowers and shrubs that tolerate these low-light conditions so it doesn't need to remain bare for long.
+However, there are plenty of shade loving plants and shrubs that tolerate these low-light conditions so it doesn't need to remain bare for long.

 Shady corners needn’t be left bare.
 Here are some of our top tips to help you make the most of this space.